-Here’s the thing, I am experienced domain investor, so the chance of this happening to me is very low.
+Here’s the thing, I am an experienced domain investor, so the chance of this happening to me is very low.
 But to someone who considers domain registration something they tend to a few times per year have to be careful.
 NameBright is a part of a group called TurnCommerce, together with several companies operating in the domain industry.
 One of them is HugeDomains.com.

 What Huge Domains do is they resell, backorder and hold a lot of domain names.
 What is “a lot”?
 According to TurnCommerce website, they own more than 1 million domain names, and according to rumors in January 2017, up to 3 million domain names.
-And, what tends to happen is that if you let your domain name expire, they might get it, and try to sell it for a couple thousand dollars.
+And, what tends to happen is that if you let your domain name expire, they might get it, and try to sell it for a couple of thousand dollars.

 And what about NameBright support

 Well, so far I didn’t have any problems (past 3 years), so I actually never had any support questions.
 Or maybe there was one minor that was answered and resolved quickly over email.
 But it seems that some people are really upset!

 @NameBright worried about not getting online support and looked here… and you haven’t had a tweet since 2013.
 Your systems aren’t working and I need help.
 Where, exactly, do you provide support, since it’s not anywhere normal people go?
 Carrier pigeon?
 Smoke signals?

 So these are well-known providers, probably dominating more than a decade in the marketplace.
 What about the future?
 Well, unless you were sleeping under a rock, you probably heard about the new gTLD (generic top-level domain) explosion.
 In the past, I’ve interviewed two biggest players in that arena Donuts and Uniregistry so that might be a good place to remind yourself.